orcchg/StockShockAndroid/README.md

 In order to wire api with implementation there is `:data:wiring` module which holds an internal DI logic (based on Dagger 2) and exposes a Dagger Component **FeatureDataComponent** which actually implements **FeatureDataApi** interface (from `:data:api`) exposing **FeatureRepositories** to `:feature:impl`.
-In order to switch from one backend API to another (or to fake data layers), one could just change dependency in `:data:wiring` from `:data:backend_1` to `:data:backend_2` in gradle build script.
+In order to switch from one backend API to another (or to fake data source), one could just change dependency in `:data:wiring` from `:data:backend_1` to `:data:backend_2` in gradle build script.
 That's it.
 `:data:wiring` module utilizes the fact that it's bindings belongs to the same package regardless of their gradle modules, so it could have it's DI logic written once and remain unchanged.